jeffpriz/get-postman-scripts/README.md

 [![Build status](https://oneluckidev.visualstudio.com/OneLuckiDev/_apis/build/status/get-postman-task)](https://oneluckidev.visualstudio.com/OneLuckiDev/_build/latest?definitionId=19)

+## Azure Dev Ops YAML
+steps: --

+` steps: `
+`- task: oneLuckiGetPostmanScripts@0`
+  `displayName: 'Get Postman Script'`
+  `inputs:`
+  `fileLocation: '$(Build.ArtifactStagingDirectory)\folder'`
+  `apiKey: ' -- your api cred key here --'`

 ## Functionality
 This task will pull your Postman scripts from your Postman enterprise account.
 You will need to provide the api credentials Token for the task to validate with Postman

 ## Input Value usage
 **Script Output location**
  The Path where the retrieved JSON files should be stored.
-If you want to begin managing those scripts in
+If you want to begin managing those scripts in Git for better history tracking than what Postman provides, you can set the output to be your sources folder and then utilize a Git task to push these changes to your Git repo.

 **Postman credential api key**